dennisbailey/node-express-request-routes/README.md

 });
 ```

 Here we have our first route.
 What this route is doing is responding to any GET request to our home route.
 That's what is defined in the parentheses as '/'.
 So if we navigate to **localhost:8080/** We should see a string displayed on our page, 'testing home route'.
-The node app will not return a response until you call res.send or res.render.Every time we hit that route, it will send the same string back.
+The node app will not return a response until you call 'res.send' or 'res.render'.
+If you don't have one of these, then the browser will keep spinning if you enter that url.
+Every time we hit that route, it will send the same string back.
 Side note - req is shorthand for request and res is shorthand for response.

 ### Code Stuff!!!